Co-badging means the inclusion of two or more payment brands on the same card.

 This technology is incorporated in payment cards, but may also be available in other mobile devices, such as smartphones, watches, bracelets, among other devices.

-Card issuers limit contactless payments before the PIN is entered: (i) to a maximum amount per transaction (typically, low-value payments), and (ii) to an overall amount of successive contactless transactions.
+Card issuers limit contactless payments before the PIN is entered: (i) to a maximum amount per transaction (typically, low-value payments), and (ii) to an overall amount or number of successive contactless transactions.

 At times, as a supplementary security measure, the PIN may be required even when limits set by the card issuer are not exceeded.